 Editorial: Current Advances in the Research of RNA Regulatory Enzymes

-- 1Institute for Advanced Biosciences, Institute for Advanced Biosciences, Keio University, Japan
+- 1Institute for Advanced Biosciences, Keio University, Tsuruoka, Japan

-- 2Graduate School of Life Science, University of Hyogo, Japan
+- 3Graduate School of Life Science, University of Hyogo, Ako-gun, Japan

 Almost 30 years ago, when the editors were graduate course students in life sciences in Tokyo, Japan, the importance of biochemistry was stronger than it is today, and it was necessary to understand fields such as protein purification and enzyme kinetics just to read a molecular biology paper.
 We remember a book that was very useful back then, entitled The Biochemistry of the Nucleic Acids, 10th Edition (Roger et al., 1986), which summarized a variety of enzymes related to the regulation of nucleic acids and their biological functions.